• Skip to primary navigation

 SWEET POTATO CARAMEL

-• Add all of the sweet potato caramel ingredients (except the vanilla) to a food processor and blend until completely smooth, scraping the sides a couple of times during.
+• Add all of the sweet potato caramel ingredients to a food processor and blend until completely smooth, scraping the sides a couple of times during.
 Taste and add any more sweetener, if desired.

 • Add to a small pot over a stove and turn to medium-low heat.
-Once it starts boiling, stir with a rubber spoon for a full couple of minutes or so until it thickens up.
-This should only take a few minutes.
+Once it starts simmering, stir with a rubber spoon/spatula for a full couple of minutes or more until it thickens up and coats the back of the spoon/spatula.
 Immediately remove from heat and stir in the vanilla.
 Note that the caramel will thicken up much more as it cools, so don't worry if it's not as thick as you want while it's still warm.
 It will thicken up more in the fridge as well.
 Pour into a container and drizzle muffins when they are ready.
 This caramel sauce would be insane also on ice cream, pancakes, etc.!

 Notes